 When thinking about this, it becomes glaringly obvious that the value chain concept is highly applicable to IT, and specifically to Zero Outage.
 First, when decomposing the steps required to deliver end-to-end services, one can quickly see how they need to be logically chained, still allowing iteration.
 Second, to deliver to the Zero Outage quality level, the chain needs to be highly automated, fault tolerant and most importantly predictable.

 Leverage of IT4ITTM

-The IT4ITTM value chain is structured into four value streams, describing the well-known Plan, Build, Run phases, but adding the Deliver phase, which segregates the concerns of creating service release packages and the actual instantiation in production via service order and fulfilment catalogues.
-This is a direct response to IT trends, such as DevOps, Cloud and Service Broker becoming pervasive
+The IT4ITTM value chain is structured into four value streams, describing the well-known Plan, Build, Run phases, but adding the Deliver phase, which segregates the concerns of creating service release packages and the actual implementation in production via service order and fulfilment catalogues.
+This is a direct response to IT trends, such as DevOps, Cloud and Service Broker becoming pervasive.

 Furthermore, based on the value chain concept, The Open Group developed and published the IT4IT Reference Architecture standard, which provides a functional and an information model prescribing how to deliver services in a business fashion.
 This is a very good starting point for the Zero Outage Industry Standard to expand on, adding Zero Outage-specific architectural policies and data model aspects.

 When looking at the IT4ITTM Value Chain, the commonality and applicability to the Zero Outage problem is obvious.
 All phases significant in the evolution of the Zero Outage interpretation of the value chain, articulated by the Zero Outage Map: